10 Ways to Keep Your Home Cool in the Summer

 Yes, ceiling fans need to be seasonally adjusted, and you’ll be glad you did.

-Setting the fan to rotate in a counter-clockwise motion will blow air straight down and cause a winter chill breezy effect.
-Crank the fan up to higher rotations per minute if you need more cooling.
+Setting the fan to rotate in a counter-clockwise motion will blow air straight down and cause a cool, breezy effect.
+Crank the fan up to higher rotations per minute if you need more cooling!